ajiabs/Narrasys_test/README.md

 - node >= 7.5.0
 - NPM or yarn ([reccommend yarn](https://yarnpkg.com/en/docs/install#alternatives-tab))

+### Code style

+All new code should conform to the [airbnb javascript style guide](https://github.com/airbnb/javascript) and are enforced with TSLint.
+AngularJS conventions are mostly inline with the [Todd Motto AngularJS style guide](https://github.com/toddmotto/angularjs-styleguide/tree/master/typescript) (Typescript version).

 ### General architecture notes

 narrasys.com uses a client side MVC (written in angularjs 1.x), which is served statically via nginx, which proxies